adityaramesh/banyan/notes/specification.md

 ### Pending Cancellation to Cancelled

-- In this case, the server receives a request from the client to change the status of the task to `cancelled` when the current state of the task is `pending_cancellation`.
+- In this case, the server receives a request from the worker to change the status of the task to `cancelled` when the current state of the task is `pending_cancellation`.
 - Run the steps described in the section on cancellation above; nothing more